Personal

 Common Types of Scams

-Watch the video below to learn more about phishing scams being delivered using popular communication channels like text message and email.
+Watch this video to learn more about phishing scams being delivered using popular communication channels like text message and email.

 Online Banking Fraud.
 What do I do next?

-• Shutdown compromised device and take into a professional.
+Shutdown compromised device and take into a professional.
 Have them run a security analysis, for malware of viruses.
-Best Buy Geek Squad is highly recommended.
-For Apple products we recommend iTech in Cedar Falls, (319) 268-8324.
 The following process can be done prior to taking device to a professional.
 Backup your contacts and pictures before doing a factory reset.
-When asked to restore, say no. Reset Apple ID and password before signing out of all Apple devices.
+When asked to restore, say no. Reset Apple ID and password before signing out of all Apple devices. -

-• Contact Veridian at (800) 235-3228 to inform them on what information was compromised, (account number, card number, online banking login credentials, or any personal information).
+Call (800) 235-3228 to inform them on what information was compromised, (account number, card number, online banking login credentials, or any personal information). -

-• Stop in, call, or chat to begin the process of opening new accounts for maximum account security.
+Stop in, call, or chat to begin the process of opening new accounts -

 Fraudulent Check deposited in your account?

-3. Once you have your new accounts opened with Veridian Credit Union and you have received your device(s) back from being professionally cleaned, please contact Veridian at (800) 235-3228 or stop into your local branch to get your online banking activated.
+- Once you have your new accounts opened with Veridian Credit Union, please contact Veridian at (800) 235-3228 or stop into your local branch to get your online banking activated.
 We will also reset your credentials (username and password) to assure a fresh start.

 Fraud Reporting: